dnguyen2017/moose-models/harvest_analysis.md

 The model tracks two state variables over time, the abundance of ticks in the environment (questing larvae) and numbers of adult moose cows.
 Events in the model follow a simplified version of the annual sequence of interactions between moose and winter ticks.
 The following five events happen within each annual time step of the model.

 1. *Moose acquire ticks from the environment.*
-    + The resulting distribution of burdens is assumed to be have a negative binomial distribution; the negative binomial distribution is used because it allows for over-dispersion which is common for parasites like ticks (Shaw and Dobson, 1999).
+    + The resulting distribution of burdens is assumed to be have a negative binomial distribution; the negative binomial distribution is used because it allows for over-dispersion which is common for parasites like ticks [@shaw_patterns_1995].
     + The mean of the burden distribution was assumed to increase with questing larval abundance, i.e., if there are many questing larvae in the environment moose will acquire more ticks which increases the average tick-burden among the moose population.
 The functional form relating abundance of questing larvae and the mean moose burden should be determined from empirical data.

 2. *A proportion of moose is harvested.*